lsp7856/Google-CTF/Web.md

 >Disallow: /deep-blue-sea/team/vendors

 We can submit a message on the `Disallow: /deep-blue-sea/team/vendors` page.
 It is vulnerable to [XSS](http://www.golemtechnologies.com/articles/prevent-xss "XSS") (Cross-Site Scripting)
-><em>XSS</em> - enables attackers to inject client-side scripts into web pages viewed by other users
+><em>XSS</em> enables attackers to inject client-side scripts into web pages viewed by other users

-Once a message is submitted we're redirected a page with this text:
+Once a message is submitted we're redirected to a page with this text:
 >Thank you, your request has been received

 >Your message to the admins is as follows: